Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 Ledipasvir relies heavily on the stomach acids to dissolve it and make and to make the whole parcel of two drugs that is Harvoni easy for the body to absorb.

-On the instructions that come with the bottle of Harvoni it says that Harvoni can be taken with or without food.
+On the instructions that originally came with the bottle of Harvoni it says that Harvoni can be taken with or without food however recent research has shown that taking Harvoni with food is the best option.

-Because having a small amount of food in the stomach will stimulate the stomach acids and assist in the absorption process.
+Because one of the drugs (Ledipasvir) in Harvoni is NOT water soluble having a small amount of food in the stomach will stimulate the stomach acids.
+The stomach acid dissolve the Ledipasvir and assist in the absorption process.

 Not a large amount of food, not a huge meal, because some of the Ledipasvir is going to get caught up in the mass of food.